Mesothelioma Myth No. 2: I Can’t Afford an Attorney

 Now imagine having a major emergency every day for several months.
 Coping with a serious illness disrupts your normal way of life.
 It eats into your bank account, too.
 You have new expenses.
 You may not be able to earn money.
 You may even have to pay other people to do things you would normally do for yourself, like driving, cutting grass or cooking meals.

 Over time, expenses big and small keep adding up, and income keeps falling behind.
 These conditions can threaten your family’s future financial security.
-They can also cause a lot of stress at time when you should focus on feeling better.
+They can also cause a lot of stress at a time when you should focus on feeling better.

 When a crisis strikes, it’s important to consider all of your resources.
-An asbestos attorney can help you do just that.
-So consider talking to one today.